 Although not statistically proven, I can safely guess that over 70% of graduates of guidance and counselling never practice as counsellors.
 And for those who are practising, the two most visible options are to become guidance and counselling lecturers and to work in a public school.

 But why is this so?
-In this article I have explored 10 problems affecting guidance and counselling in Nigeria and what can be done about it.
+In this article, I have explored 10 problems affecting guidance and counselling in Nigeria and what can be done about them.

 Problems Affecting Guidance and Counselling in Nigeria